 I designed the cushion so that the white joins between the squares could represent the tile grout and by crocheting squares, but dividing them into two coloured triangles, I reference the tile inspiration and create an intricate geometric design all one.
 In Iznik pottery the main colours are turquoise and dark blue.
 Sage green was introduced later and red even later still so my colour scheme reflects this.

 I imagined that my red beads are like tiny flowers which sparkle when the sun rays catch them.
 The red glass beads are my favourite part of the cushion.
 I liked them so much I even used them for the back.

 In the pattern I describe how to make the BDC (beaded double crochet) stitch and how to thread your seed beads onto the yarn before you start crocheting.
 In fact, Nicky Hale also designed a cushion for this issue using beads (it’s the beautifully bright zig zag bolster next to my cushion in the photo above) and the editors thought it a good idea for her pattern to have a reference to my pattern for the instructions on how to thread seed beads onto yarn.

 Still not sure how to thread seed beads onto yarn?
 Fear not.
 As part of the iBook I wrote, Crochet Pretty, I made a video to show my readers exactly how to thread those seed beads which I will share with you now.

 Here is the video that shows you exactly how to thread seed beads onto yarn:

 See, it’s very easy.
 Once you’ve crocheted with beads you’re not going to want to stop.
 It’s such a fun and effective way of adding a little something special to your work.

 Inside Crochet issue 68 will be available in stores from 30 July and as a digital download here.

 If you decide to make the Iznik cushion, I would love to hear from you!
-Inside Crochet will also list the pattern on Ravelry so you can link your project.
+Inside Crochet has listed the pattern on Ravelry so you can link your project.
 Just follow this link to the Ravelry project page.